San Francisco International Airport: International Terminal

-The International Terminal is composed of Boarding Areas A and G. Designed by Craig W. Hartman of Skidmore, Owings and Merrill, the terminal opened in December 2000 to replace the International Departures section of Terminal 2.
+The International Terminal is composed of Boarding Area A with 15 gates (A1-A15) and Boarding Area G with 14 gates (G1-G14).
+Designed by Craig W. Hartman of Skidmore, Owings and Merrill, the terminal opened in December 2000 to replace the International Departures section of Terminal 2.
 It is the largest international terminal in North America, and the largest building in the world built on base isolators to protect against earthquakes.
 Food service focuses on quick service versions of leading San Francisco Bay Area restaurants, following other SFO terminals.
 Planners attempted to make the airport a destination in and of itself, not just for travelers passing through.
 The international terminal is a common-use facility, with all gates and all ticketing areas shared among international airlines and several domestic carriers.
 Common-use terminal equipment (CUTE) is used at check-in counters and gates.
 All international arrivals and departures are handled here (except flights from cities with customs preclearance).
 The International Terminal houses the airport's BART station, adjacent to the garage leading to Boarding Area G. The SFO Medical Clinic is located next to the security screening area of Boarding Area A. All gates in this terminal have at least two jetway bridges, except gates A3 and A12, which have one.
 Gates A1 and A2 can accommodate two aircraft.
 Six of the gates are designed for the Airbus A380, making SFO one of the first airports in the world with such gates when it was built in 2000.
 Gate A11 has three jetways for boarding.
 Four other gates have two jetways fitted for A380 service.